 These are things I feel are extremely useful when recovering after dental freezing

-• Lumineux Oral Essentials MouthwashOpens in a new tab.: This stuff is an amazing homeopathic solution for relieving symptoms of oral procedures including; tooth extractions, oral surgery, implants, orthodontics, sore gums, dry sockets, canker sores, denture sores, aphthous ulcers and mucositis.
+- Lumineux Oral Essentials Mouthwash: This stuff is an amazing homeopathic solution for relieving symptoms of oral procedures including; tooth extractions, oral surgery, implants, orthodontics, sore gums, dry sockets, canker sores, denture sores, aphthous ulcers and mucositis.

-• Face Ice PackOpens in a new tab.: I love this thing with all my heart.
+- Face Ice Pack: I love this thing with all my heart.
 It is just SO functional.
 The best thing; it allows you to go hands-free so you can do other things around the house while wearing it.
 It’s not just a cold pack, but a hot pack too – perfect for helping that dental freezing wear off!
 And it’s not just for recovering from dental procedures, but if you suffer from TMJ disorder or pain, this thing is PERFECT (even though we can look silly wearing it)!

-Read now: 12 Benefits of Using an Electric ToothbrushOpens in a new tab.
+Read now: 12 Benefits of Using an Electric Toothbrush

 Happy Smiling!